-All Market Inc. and subsidiaries (AMI or the "Company") develops, markets, and distributes various coconut water products under the brand name, Vita Coco and for Retailers own brands, predominantly in the United States.
+The Vita Coco Company, Inc. and subsidiaries (formerly known as All Market Inc.) (the "Company") develops, markets, and distributes various coconut water products under the brand name, Vita Coco and for Retailers own brands, predominantly in the United States.
 Other products include coconut oil, coconut milk, coconut as a commodity, natural energy drink (under the brand name, Runa) and water (under the brand name, Ever & Ever).